-B. Professional Development Standards for Promotion to Associate Technical Professor
+F. Professional Development Standards for Promotion to Associate Technical Professor

-To earn promotion to Associate Technical Professor in the Mass Communications department, a faculty member must demonstrate a consistent pattern of professional development and engagement in the same items as listed for tenure-track faculty, sections I.B.1 and I.B.2.
+To be eligible for promotion to Associate Technical Professor in the Mass Communications department, a faculty member is expected to have completed professional development, engaging in the same professional development as listed for Mass Communications tenure-track faculty.